jpedro/jpedro.github.io/.posts/git-dd.md

 but also to 2. shelled out calls and, abusing that, 3. inline shell functions.

-We can abuse git as a task manager.
+We can start sticking code into `~/.gitconfig` like there's no tomorrow and because that file is accessible to all git repos, we can abuse git as a _global_ task manager.
 And so we shall.

 ### 1. Subcommand alias